JinmingZhuang/Paper_record/README.md

 ### Paper: Multimodal Neural Network Acceleration on a Hybrid CPU-FPGA Architecture: A Case Study<br>
 ### Author: M. T. Ajili and Y. Hara-Azum. <br> <br> Publish: IEEE Access 2022
 #### Issue/Motivation:
-Although DeepSense (a multimodal NN consists of CNN and RNN) is designed for low-power mobile and IoT devices, it still it is still unable to meet these devices’ power requirements.
+Although DeepSense (a multimodal NN consists of CNN and RNN) is designed for low-power mobile and IoT devices, it is still unable to meet these devices' power requirements.
 Thus they aim to use FPGA SOC(YNQ, U96 and ZCU102) to achieve high energy efficiency.
 #### Content:
 1) Showcase the process of building a custimized hw/sw co-design based on xilinx-VI library and DPUs.
 Phase one: Train their own modified DeepSense NN to meet the requirement of DPU.<br>